AmpliconSuite/AmpliconReconstructorOM/README.md

  - PyYAML
     * `pip install PyYAML`

+AR requires that the [AmpliconArchitect (AA)](https://github.com/jluebeck/AmpliconArchitect) data repo be downloaded and the `$AA_DATA_REPO` bash variable must be set.
+If you already have AA installed, no action is required.
+Otherwise, instructions on setting the data repo are available [here](https://github.com/jluebeck/AmpliconArchitect#data-repositories).

 AR can produce optional visualizations of the reconstructed amplicons, this requires the [CycleViz](https://github.com/jluebeck/CycleViz).
 Instructions for installing CycleViz are included below, but you may want to satisfy the dependencies now.